 Bio

-Sharrona Pearl is Associate Professor of Medical Ethics in the Department of Heath Administration at Drexel University and affiliated faculty at the Center for Science, Technology & Society.
+Sharrona Pearl is Associate Professor of Medical Ethics and History in the Department of Heath Administration and the History Department at Drexel University, and affiliated faculty in the Center for Science, Technology & Society.
 A historian and theory of the body and face, Pearl researches the relationship between the face and how we perceived people.
-She has explored the face in a number of articles and two monographs: About Faces: Physiognomy in Nineteenth-Century Britain (Harvard University Press, 2010) and Face/On: Face Transplants and the Ethics of the Other (University of Chicago Press, 2017).
-She is also the editor of Images, Ethics, Technology (Routledge, 2016), the latest volume in the Shaping Inquiry in Culture, Communication and Media Studies series.
-Her current research explores the face recognition spectrum from face blindness to super recognition.
-She is also writing an article on prison plastic surgery programs internationally.
-Other areas of interest include critical race, gender, and disability studies; media studies, science and performance; freak shows through history; and the ethics of images.
+She has explored the face in a number of articles and four monographs: About Faces: Physiognomy in Nineteenth-Century Britain (Harvard University Press, 2010); Face/On: Face Transplants and the Ethics of the Other (University of Chicago Press, 2017); Do I Know You?
+From Face Blindness to Super Recognition (Johns Hopkins University Press, 2023); and Mask (Bloomsbury Academic, 2024).
+She is also the editor of Images, Ethics, Technology (Routledge, 2016) in the Shaping Inquiry in Culture, Communication and Media Studies series and a special issue of Notes and Records, the history of science journal of the Royal Society.
+She has two current research projects: one on the limits of empathy as a framework for human rights, and one on the pathological Jewish breast.
+A deeply interdisciplinary scholar, Pearl’s work incorporates the history of science, medicine, and technology; health humanities; bioethics and AI ethics; critical race, gender, and disability studies; and media studies.
+Dr. Pearl is the co-editor, with Colleen Derkatch, of the Health Humanities series for Johns Hopkins University Press.
+She also maintains an active freelance practice and regularly publishes in magazines and newspapers.